 As he lay on the ground, traumatized by this ordeal, he felt “a warm, furry body” press up against him.
 Thinking it was a dog, he fell asleep.
 On waking up the next morning, he found three wild beavers snuggled up against him.
 They had saved him from freezing to death overnight when temperatures had dipped below zero.

 These incredible stories illustrate that, contrary to certain popular perceptions of wild animals as threats or pests who must be removed to make way for human advancement, we have much more in common with non-human animals – and are a lot more dependent on them – than we realize.
 They, too, are capable of altruism and compassion.
-They, too, have been known to step in and save those weaker than themselves at the most unexpected times, and in ways that humans often fail to predict.
+They, too, have been known to step in and help those weaker than themselves at the most unexpected times, and in ways that humans often fail to predict.
 They, too, deserve to live out their lives on their own terms.

 For more Animal, Life, Vegan Food, Health, and Recipe content published daily, don’t forget to subscribe to the One Green Planet Newsletter!